 - 2Put them in a blender or food processor and add two tablespoons of oatmeal.

 - 4You can add green tea or Coconut oil if you would like a thinner paste.

 - 5Store in your refrigerator using an air tight container.

-- 6Apply to your face twice a week.Wait 30 minutes and then remove while rubbing your face lightly in a circular motion.Advertisement
+- 6Wait 30 minutes and then remove while rubbing your face lightly in a circular motion.Apply to your face twice a week.Advertisement

 How do I strain the guava as mentioned on this article as I do not understand?

 I do not have a jelly or cheesecloth to use.
 Is a seize a good substitute